 There are approximately 300 student organizations representing student interest in activities such as writing, theater and dance, music and art, politics and debate, sports and games, community service, and ethnic and cultural affairs.
 Students are encouraged to form new organizations if there is no existing group in their area of particular interest, and new ones are always being added to the list.

 The University does not recognize fraternities and sororities and strongly discourages membership.
-Freshmen are prohibited from having any affiliation with a sorority or fraternity.
+First-year students are prohibited from having any affiliation with a sorority or fraternity.
 No student may solicit the participation of first-year student in any sorority or fraternity activity.
 Violations of this policy are regarded as serious.
 For a full description of University policy, please see "Rights, Rules, Responsibilities."

 Students participate in the governance of the University through the Undergraduate Student Government (USG) and the Council of the Princeton University Community (CPUC), 12 of whose 50 members are undergraduates.

 Student Agencies are student-operated enterprises that offer young entrepreneurs a chance to manage small on-campus businesses (under the supervision of the Student Agency Office).
 More than 200 students work for student agencies each year, providing various services and distributing useful products.
 For more information on any of the agencies, visit the Student Agencies website or call the Student Agencies Office at 609-258-4906.
 Each agency can also be reached directly by email.

 Princeton Stadium, which seats 27,800 spectators, is primarily the home of the Tiger football team, though it has also hosted varsity soccer and lacrosse and served as a practice venue for almost all varsity, club and intramural sports.
 Other athletic facilities include the Roberts Stadium soccer complex; two large gymnasiums, an ice rink, indoor and outdoor tracks, more than 50 acres of playing fields, indoor and outdoor tennis courts, a crew course and boat house, an 18-hole golf course, and two swimming pools.
 One of these is the DeNunzio Pool, an Olympic-size facility with a 10-meter diving platform.
 In addition, there is the Class of 1952 Stadium, which houses Sherrerd Field, the home of Princeton lacrosse, and Bedford Field, the home for Princeton field hockey.